Storms with large hail and tornadoes roll through U.S. central states

 A tornado watch was in effect on Tuesday night for much of Nebraska, southwest Iowa and northwest Missouri, and central Iowa was under a flash flood warning, the weather service said.

+AccuWeather.com said the storms could bring 2 to 4 inches (5-10 cm) of rain, with flash flooding possible in some areas.

-(Reporting by Mary Wisniewski in Chicago, Katie Knapp Schubert in Omaha and Kay Henderson in Des Moines; Editing by Doina Chiacu, Jim Loney and Sandra Maler)
+(Additional reporting by Brendan O'Brien in Milwaukee, Mary Wisniewski in Chicago and Kay Henderson in Des Moines; Editing by Doina Chiacu, Jim Loney, Sandra Maler and Simon Cameron-Moore)